esoadamo/thesis/chapters/06 Solutions.md

 By using the Cloudflare WARP clients on the company devices, the employees can connect to the hosted Synology device after logging in through the SSO.
 The advantage of connecting the company device via the WARP client is that the Cloudflare administrator can see basic information about connected devices and linked users, posing as a basic form of centralized device management.

-Even when not connecting via the public internet, Cloudflare offers to set up zero trust authentication before letting the requests pass through, similar to the Google and Microsoft solutions.
+Even when connecting via the public internet, Cloudflare offers to set up zero trust authentication before letting the requests pass through, similar to the Google and Microsoft solutions.
 Cloudflare does offer domain registration, with all tunnels having a valid HTTPS certificate for their subdomains, regardless of whether the target service uses HTTP or HTTPS.

 Synology has to ability to run arbitrary docker containers or whole virtual machines, so hosting company's services is simple and managable.
 Synology also offers per-user or per-group permissions, making it easy to implement least-privilege access.
 As a NAS device, sharing files is one of its core features, mainly when combined with the encryption of data on rest, which Synology natively supports.